Have you ever wondered about the solution to any of these ongoing debates and dilemmas in the Christian Church?

 5. Connection to Absolute Truth

-The consideration of an absolute, divine perceptual frame introduces the notion of an ultimate, unchanging truth that transcends the relative and the contingent.
+The consideration of an absolute, divine frame of reference introduces the notion of an ultimate, unchanging truth that transcends the relative and the contingent.
 This connection to absolute truth provides a grounding point for understanding existence in its fullest depth, allowing for the exploration of the immutable principles underlying the manifold expressions of reality.

 The profound ontological reason this argument can elucidate and resolve diverse debates and dilemmas is its intrinsic acknowledgment and exploration of the multilayered, multifaceted nature of existence.
-It allows for harmonization of different aspects of reality within a coherent ontological framework, facilitating deeper insights into the ultimate nature of being, and providing a pathway to explore the intricate interconnections between the finite and the infinite, the relative and the absolute.
+It allows for a harmonization of different aspects of reality within a coherent ontological framework, facilitating deeper insights into the ultimate nature of being, and providing a pathway to explore the intricate interconnections between the finite and the infinite, the relative and the absolute.